Remy Beauregard

 Benefits on the Bench: Workfare, Mental Health, and the Role of the Team

 Recent studies have found large positive effects of working compared to pure cash transfers on various measures of mental health for labor demand-constrained populations.
 We hypothesize that some such benefits could stem from belonging to and training with a team even if one is not ultimately selected to work, which we term as "being on the bench".
 This study proposes a novel field experiment to investigate the effects of being placed on the bench by a randomized employment lottery for forcibly displaced Venezuelan migrants in Roraima, a Brazilian border state.
 This population is understood to have both high unemployment and job-seeking as well as poor mental health, making them both appropriate and necessary to study.
-As we expect these effects to operate through alignment with the meaningfulness or mission of work being trained for, we introduce variation in the meaningfulness of tasks offered.
 Similar to previous studies, we also include a cash transfer treatment arm and pure control for comparison.

 -